 Just over 1,000 full-time and part-time faculty and staff serve a diverse student body of approximately 9,000 students (7,710 FTES, Fall 2014).
 The university’s primary service area is a 10,000-square-mile region encompassing Stanislaus, San Joaquin, Merced, Mariposa, Tuolumne, and Calaveras Counties.
 Stanislaus State is regionally accredited by Western Association of Schools and Colleges (WASC) and has earned 12 specialized accreditations, including the College of Business Administration, College of Education, Kinesiology and Social Work, and nursing, art, theater, and music programs.
 Stanislaus State has an off-campus center at University Park in Stockton.

 In March 2009, the Board of Trustees approved the new Campus Master Plan Revision and certified the Final Environmental Impact Report, which had not been reevaluated since 1968.
 The new master plan envisions the future growth of the campus to serve 12,000 FTE students, while maintaining the quality and character of the campus environment.

 Presently, the campus occupies the Acacia Court facility where academic programs and services are located.
-The Stockton Center currently offers courses in four colleges leading to baccalaureate, master’s degrees, and credentials with additionally programs offered through extended education.
+The Stockton Campus currently offers courses in four colleges leading to baccalaureate, master’s degrees, and credentials with additional programs offered through extended education.